qgrid/qgrid.github.io/source/feature/column-types.md

 order: 5
 ---

+The q-grid provides various column types to handle all possible data type values inside the columns.

 ## Array

 Array type is utilized by the q-grid to visualize primitive type collections.
 Here are some specific properties: